obee58/cpsc4040-GLOIIO/README.md

 ### Compilation
 Makefile is included.
 You can run these commands:

-`make`: clean compiled outputs and compile only `convolve`
+`make`: clean compiled outputs and compile only `steno`

 `make all`: compile all code into the program suite

 `make recompile`: clean compiled outputs and recompile all code into the program suite

-`make [imgview, alphamask, compose, convolve]`: compile just one program at a time
+`make [imgview, alphamask, compose, convolve, steno]`: compile just one program at a time

 `make clean`: delete compiled outputs (will not touch images the program creates)